Elsa Morante: Life and career

-At the end of the war, Morante and Moravia met American translator William Weaver, who helped them to break into the English-speaking market.
+At the end of the war, Morante and Moravia met the American translator William Weaver, who helped them to break into the English-speaking market.
 Her first novel, 1948's Menzogna e sortilegio, won the Viareggio Prize, and was published in the United States in 1951 as House of Liars.
 Despite her international success, Morante found the English translation quite disappointing.

 Morante's next novel, L'isola di Arturo, was published in 1957 and won the Strega Prize.
 In 1961 Morante and Moravia separated, without divorcing, and Morante's writing became more sporadic.
 She destroyed much of the work written during that period, although she did publish a novel, The Andalusian Shawl (1963), and a poem, The Adventure.
 Her next work, Il mondo salvato dai ragazzini (The World Saved by Children), a mix of poetry and songs mostly addressed to her new lover, artist Bill Morrow, was published in 1968.
 In 1963 Pier Paolo Pasolini invited Morante to select the music for his film The Gospel According to St. Matthew.
 She also collaborated in casting the actors.

 In 1974 Morante published La storia, a book chronicling the events surrounding Rome during World War II.
 It became a national bestseller in Italy, partially due to Morante's insistence that publisher Einaudi would put it out in an economical paperback edition.
 Despite its commercial success, the book provoked furious and at times negative reactions from left-wing literary critics, who disliked its anti-ideological tone.
 After Pier Paolo Pasolini wrote a negative review of the book, Morante broke off their friendship.
 La storia was adapted into a Rai television series in 1986.

 Morante's final novel, Aracoeli (1982), has been perceived as a summary of all the motifs and trends present in her writing, such as the innocence of childhood and the importance of creating fantastic worlds to escape from dreary realities.